 If the pet is feeling bored and it bites you, do something to entertain your dog.
-Get new toys, take out on a walk, and play with the pooch.
-Long walk always help pets relieve some stress and they behave normally at home.
+Get new toys, take them out on a walk, and play with the pooch.
+Long walks always help pets relieve some stress and they behave normally at home.

 Most pet parents believe flea biting is a normal issue.
 It is normal if the dog nibbles once or twice a week.
 You need to resolve this situation as soon as possible if the dog flea bites you daily.

 Follow the below-given tips to prevent your dog from flea-biting you!

 Get a wide-tooth comb and use it to comb your furry friend’s fur every day.
 Try a brush if your dog does not like the comb.
 Apply some force while combing your pooch’s fur.
 Rasp your dog’s skin while combing to catch some fleas and remove them.
 Skin grooming is also a great solution to protect the pet against fleas.